--PGY-3s with a first-time PGY-3 ITE percentile rank of $\leq 25\%$ will be placed into Medical Knowledge remediation whereby they will work with their APD on a program that aims to improve upon weaker-performing subjects.
+-PGY-3s with a first-time PGY-3 ITE percentile rank of \leq 25% will be placed into Medical Knowledge remediation whereby they will work with their APD on a program that aims to improve upon weaker-performing subjects.

--Irrespective of prior year results, PGY-3s with a PGY-3 ITE percentile rank of \geq 80% will be excused from Noon Didactics except for Thursday Department Conference for the remainder of their PGY-3 year.
+-Irrespective of prior year results, PGY-3s with a PGY-3 ITE percentile rank of \geq 80% will be excused from Noon Didactics except for Thursday Department Conference and Monthly Monday Quality Updates for the remainder of their PGY-3 year.

--PGY-1/2s with a PGY-1/2 ITE percentile rank of 80-89% will receive one extra "interview day"/Personal Development Day with no vacation penalty during their PGY-3 year.
+-PGY-1/2s with a PGY-1/2 ITE percentile rank of 80-89% will receive one extra Interview Day, not a Vacation Day (adding to the 7 Additional Days), during their PGY-3 year.

--PGY-1/2s with a PGY-1/2 ITE percentile rank of \geq 90% will receive two extra "interview days"/Personal Development Days with no vacation penalty during their PGY-3 year.
+-PGY-1/2s with a PGY-1/2 ITE percentile rank of \geq 90% will receive two extra Interview Days (adding to the 7 Additional Days), not Vacation Days, during their PGY-3 year.

 Academic Deficiency is a departmental-based citation and is not communicated to any other inter-institutional entity nor is it meant to be a part of your permanent record; this citation can result from any infraction of Institutional or Departmental policies as well as for poor performance in any of the six ACGME competencies.
 An Academic Deficiency citation may result in extension of training.
-Failure to meet the provisions of Academic Deficiency or infractions deemed too egregious for Academic Deficiency will result in Academic Probation, an institutionalbased designation that will become a permanent part of your personnel file and be reported on any future correspondence to potential employers, certifying boards, and licensing or regulatory agencies.
-Receiving an Academic Probation citation may result in extension of training, nonrenewal of training, or termination of training.
+Failure to meet the provisions of Academic Deficiency or infractions deemed too egregious for Academic Deficiency will result in Academic Probation, an institutional-based designation that will become a permanent part of your personnel file and be reported on any future correspondence to potential employers, certifying boards, and licensing or regulatory agencies.
+Receiving an Academic Probation citation may result in extension of training, non-renewal of training, or termination of training.
 For more details, please refer to the Standard Operating Procedure in the institution's GME Resident and Fellow Handbook.